Police release name of person killed in Hastings crash

 Any information can be given directly to Detective Constable Mike Godwin at the Hastings Police Station or via 105, quoting file number 220713/7116.

-A Te Whatu Ora – Health New Zealand, Hawke's Bay spokeswoman said that a 68-year-old man taken to Hawke's Bay hospital in a serious condition after the incident was in a critical condition on Tuesday
+A Te Whatu Ora – Health New Zealand, Hawke's Bay spokeswoman said a 68-year-old man taken to Hawke's Bay Hospital in a serious condition after the Pakowhai Rd crash was in a critical condition today.

+A Te Whatu Ora – Health New Zealand, Waikato spokesperson said a person taken to Waikato Hospital in a serious condition after a fatal crash on State Highway 5 on Monday was in a stable condition in the High Dependency Unit.

+A 46-year-old man also seriously injured in the same crash was in a stable condition in Hawke's Bay Hospital today, said the Hawke's Bay spokeswoman.